7mind/izumi-chibi-ts/README.md

 ### Planner and Producer

-DITS separates planning (building the dependency graph) from production (instantiating):
+distage separates planning (building the dependency graph) from production (instantiating):

 ```typescript
 const injector = new Injector();